The GSS strategy – a vision for the UK’s statistical system

 In 2020, our current strategy (Better Statistics, Better Decisions (pdf, 1MB)) will come to an end.
 A new consultation has been launched to inform the strategy that will replace it.

 This consultation is called “Look to the future – shaping our strategy for the next five years”.
 It aims to gather views from across the GSS on our future direction.
-Please take part in the first part of this consultation by completing this survey.

 Since the statistical system launched its Better Statistics, Better Decisions strategy in 2015, we’ve responded nimbly across statistics production and regulation to changing demands for data and we’ve taken enormous steps in improving the UK’s evidence base.